AKAD0/FNN.SGD_MNIST/README.md

 1) Find all the derivatives in the computational graph for further use in the chain rule.
 2) Find said 'Theta' derivatives via chain rule.

 #### First step.
-Finding every derivative in the computational graph.
+Finding every derivative in the computation graph.
 $$
 \begin{aligned}
 \text{1)}~\frac{dC}{da^{(y)}}~